This post may contain affiliate links.

 - Freezer-friendly.
 Double the recipe and store leftover pancakes in the freezer for an easy breakfast that you already have prepped ahead of time!

-- Eggs: these pancakes call for 2 eggs while many pancake recipes use 1 egg.
+- Eggs: While most traditional pancakes use 1 egg, this recipe requires 2 eggs.
 The reason for this is that almond flour is gluten-free and needs more eggs to help it bind together.

 How To Make Almond Flour Pancakes